 The role of the NCAS Operational Team is to provide a support role to the organisation and to implement policies developed by the Executive Committee and the Research Forum.

-The British Atmospheric Data Centre is based at the Rutherford Appleton Laboratory and is one of the Natural Environment Research Council's designated data centres.
-Observational and model data are managed and curated by BADC for and on behalf of the community.
-BADC is at the forefront of e-Science developments in this area being the leader of the NERC DataGrid project.
+The Centre for Environmental Data Analysis is based at the Rutherford Appleton Laboratory and is one of the Natural Environment Research Council's designated data centres.
+Observational and model data are managed and curated by CEDA for and on behalf of the community.
+CEDA is at the forefront of e-Science developments in this area being the leader of the NERC DataGrid project.
 These data include: observations obtained during field campaigns, operational meteorological observations, numerical model output, Earth observations and re-analysis data.